finneyj2/Final-Project/README.md

 word.The accounts for the program are kept in Customer.txt(username and password), and accounts(account number and balance).
-To login to the atm machine, first both text files need to have text.
+To login to the atm, first both text files need to have text.
 For Customer.txt, and remember to separate by semicolon, [0] = Customer name,
 [1] = userID/username, [2] = accountID, [3] =
 password, [4] = snn.